david-cao/gRPCBenchmarks/blog.md

     a.execute();
 }
 ```
-Before running a benchmark, we run a warmup in order to clean out any erratic behaviour by the JVM, and then calculate the number of iterations needed to run for a set time (10 seconds in the Protobuf vs. JSON case).
-To do this, we start with 1 iteration, measure the time it took for that run, and compare it to a minimum sample time (2 seconds in our case).
-If the number of iterations took long enough, we estimate the number of iterations needed to run for 10 seconds by doing some math.
-Otherwise, we multiply the number of iterations by 2 and repeat.
+Before running a benchmark, we ran a warmup in order to clean out any erratic behaviour by the JVM, and then calculated the number of iterations needed to run for a set time (10 seconds in the Protobuf vs. JSON case).
+To do this, we started with 1 iteration, measured the time it took for that run, and compared it to a minimum sample time (2 seconds in our case).
+If the number of iterations took long enough, we estimated the number of iterations needed to run for 10 seconds by doing some math.
+Otherwise, we multiplied the number of iterations by 2 and repeated.
 ```Java
 // This can be found in ProtobufBenchmarker.java benchmark() int iterations = 1;